-Canon 7D versus Panasonic LX15
+Canon 7D vs Panasonic LX15

 The Canon EOS 7D and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and September 2016.
 The 7D is a DSLR, while the LX15 is a fixed lens compact.
 The cameras are based on an APS-C (7D) and an one-inch (LX15) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (61 percent) than the Canon 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the LX15 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the 7D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 7D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 7D gets 800 shots out of its LP-E6 battery, while the LX15 can take 260 images on a single charge of its DMW-BLH7 power pack.
 The power pack in the LX15 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.